lukisoo/sapling/README.md

 # How To Start
 This repository is split into client and server.
 We utilise npm workspaces.

-Client
+## Client
 Client used to run applications.
 Run locally using npm install and npm run dev

-Server
+## Server
-Service hosting is a simple endpoint that connects the application to Slack API via incoming webhooks.
-Run locally using npm install and then node index.
+Service hosting a simple endpoint that connects the application to Slack API via incoming webhooks.
-Configure the incoming webhooks via your custom Slack application to connect it to your workspace.
+1. Configure the incoming webhooks via your custom Slack application to connect it to your personal workspace.
    Follow the guide to get started. https://api.slack.com/
-Replace it with SLACK_WEBHOOK_URL as an environmental variable in the .env file.
+2. Replace it with SLACK_WEBHOOK_URL as an environmental variable in the .env file.
+3. Run npm install in the server directory and node index in the src directory.

 # Team